jce-redhat/cloud_infra_collection/README.md

-# cloud\_infra - a collection of Ansible roles for cloud infrastructure
+# cloud\_infra - create simple cloud infrastructure

-This Ansible collection includes roles for managing cloud infrastructure.
+This Ansible collection includes roles for creating and destroying simple cloud infrastructure.
+This collection is primarily meant for standing up quick demo environments, so the roles are not designed for complex cloud infrastructure scenarios.

 ## Roles